maurymarkowitz/RetroFOCAL/doc/RetroFOCAL reference manual.md

 <!-- TOC --><a name="sgnaexp"></a>
 ### `FSGN`(*exp*)

-Returns a — 1 if *exp* evaluates to a negative number, or a 1 if *exp* evaluates to a positive number or zero.
+Returns a — 1 if *exp* evaluates to a negative number, or a 1 if *exp* evaluates to a positive number, or zero if *exp* is exactly zero.

 #### Notes:

-FOCAL differs from most versions of BASIC, where the corresponding `SGN` function will return 0 if *exp* evaluates to 0.
+FOCAL-69 evaluated to 1 if *exp* was zero.
+This was changed in FOCAL-71, which is what RetroBASIC implements.
+This may introduce subtle bugs in earlier programs.

 <!-- TOC --><a name="sqraexp"></a>
 ### `FSQT`(*exp*)